 Juicing fruits?
 Juicing vegetables?

-The reason why the perfect juicer is hard to find is in large part due to the hugely different properties that exist in fruits and vegetables.
-A juicing method perfectly suited for one type may be rendered useless when it comes to juicing the next.
+The reason why the perfect tool is hard to find is in this very niche is in large part due to the hugely different properties that exist in fruits and vegetables.
+A method perfectly suited for extracting the nectar of one type may be rendered useless when it comes to processing the next.
 The soft cell walls of most fruits call for a gentle method of juice extraction.

-Some fruits can then be juiced as a whole with peel but you will find that citrus fruits such as grapefruit and oranges have a very bitter peel and juicing a whole orange would yield juice that’s simple not pleasant to consume.
+Some fruits can then be juiced as a whole with peel but you will find that citrus fruits such as grapefruit and oranges have a very bitter peel and juicing a whole orange would yield something that’s quite simply not pleasant to consume.